bugsbugsbux/notes-on-nix/notes-on-nix.md

 false or true           # error
 ```

-Variable definitions are wrapped in a **"let" statement**, which defines
+Variable definitions are wrapped in a **let expression**, which defines
 the local scope for the subsequent expression.
 As nix is lazy, meaning
 it only computes values (including sub-members of sets) when they are
-needed, the definitions of a "let" statement may be out of order!
+needed, the definitions of a "let" expression may be out of order!
 ```nix
 let b = a + 1 ;     # the order in this block is not significant
     a = 1 ;         # semicolons are required